Planning Program Performance

 - meet with faculty advisors in both programs to develop an academic plan.
 Usually concurrent degrees decrease the time it takes to complete two separate degrees by at least a year.

-• An official concurrent degree program intent form must be completed, approved by both program directors and the Graduate School.
-The other concurrent course plan form also must be completed and approved by the end of the second year.
-Linda Dent can answer questions about the credit requirements.
+- A concurrent degree program declaration form must be completed, approved by both program directors and the Graduate School.
+The concurrent course plan form also must be completed and approved.
+See the Graduate School website about Concurrent Degrees.

-• The CRP program will accept the core courses of the second graduate degree as concentration credits.
+- The CRP program will accept the core courses of the second graduate degree as concentration credits.
+See the Concurrent Degree form here.

-• Students completing concurrent graduate programs may be able to have their thesis or terminal project fulfill both degree requirements.
+- Students completing concurrent graduate programs may be able to have their thesis or terminal project fulfill both degree requirements.
 This is determined on a case by case basis.
+More information here.

 The program has a limited number of teaching and research assistantships, but there are a range of financial aid opportunities for students across campus.
 Approximately forty percent of the students graduating from the community and regional planning program receive financial support from one or more sources.
 Financial aid options include: